Tobulus/cpu/README.md

 The idea comes from the outlining in ['From the transistor'](https://github.com/geohot/fromthetransistor)

 As everyone should be able to try this out without buying expensive hardware like a FPGA we will use the great [Verilator](https://www.veripool.org/wiki/verilator) to simulate our hardware model.

+# Instruction set

+The available instructions and the binary format is defined [here](https://github.com/Tobulus/cpu/blob/main/opcode.txt).

+# Memory layout

+The relevant memory layout is visualized [here](https://github.com/Tobulus/cpu/blob/main/mmap.txt).
+This layout defines where the bootloader and application code is placed in RAM, where the stack starts to grow and where hardware devices are mapped into memory.

+# Assembler

+The assembler language definition can be found [here](https://github.com/Tobulus/cpu/tree/main/assembler).
+Usage examples (*.asm files) can be found in the [system-test](https://github.com/Tobulus/cpu/tree/main/hdl/system/test).

+# Bootloader

+A UART-bootloader is [available](https://github.com/Tobulus/cpu/tree/main/bootloader), which allows to send arbitrary programs into RAM and execute them.